warlord-hash/EvenHarderMuck/README.md

 I currently have lots of features planned, like more custom items & ways to make the game even harder, but I decided to release the mod early and see how easy or hard it is for others.

 ### How to install (manual)
-After you've downloaded the mod, open the rar file & proceed to the directory named "EvenHarderMuck".
+After you've downloaded the mod, open the rar file & open the folder named "EvenHarderMuck".
 Export it in ``your_steam_muck_folder\BepInEx\Plugins`` & open up the game.